Bayesian Semiparametric Multivariate Density Deconvolution

-When we accommodate conditional heteroscedasticity in $\bU$, some characteristics of $\bU$ prohibit us from using covariance regression techniques.
-The models that we formulate cater to these properties but result in a complicated form for the likelihood function that again gives rise to significant computational hurdles.
-We overcome these obstacles by designing a novel two-stage procedure that exploits the same unique properties of conditionally heteroscedastic multivariate measurement errors to our advantage.
-The procedure first estimates some components of the model using reparametrized versions of the corresponding univariate submodels.
+The likelihood function for the conditional heteroscedastic model poses significant computational challenges.
+We overcome these obstacles by designing a novel two-stage procedure that exploits the unique properties of conditionally heteroscedastic multivariate measurement errors to our advantage.
+The procedure first estimates the variance functions characterizing $\var(U_{\ell} \vert X_{\ell})$ using reparametrized versions of the corresponding univariate submodels.
 The estimates obtained in the first stage are then plugged-in to estimate the remaining parameters in the second stage.
-Having two separate estimation stages, in some sense, our deconvolution models for conditionally heteroscedastic measurement errors are not purely Bayesian.
+Having two estimation stages, our deconvolution method for conditionally heteroscedastic measurement errors is not purely Bayesian.
 But they show good empirical performance and, with no other solution available in the existing literature, they provide at least workable starting points towards more sophisticated methodology.

 The article is organized as follows.
 Section \ref{sec: mvt density deconvolution models} details the models.
+Model identifiability issues and implementation details, including the choice of hyper-parameters and Markov chain Monte Carlo (MCMC) algorithms to sample from the posterior, are discussed in the Supplementary Materials.
+Section \ref{sec: mvt model identifiability} discusses model identifiability issues.
 Section \ref{sec: mvt model flexibility} presents theoretical results showing flexibility of the proposed models.
-Section \ref{sec: mvt choice of hyper-parameters} discusses the choice of hyper-parameters.
-In Section \ref{sec: mvt posterior computation}, we describe Markov chain Monte Carlo (MCMC) algorithms to sample from the posterior.
-In Section \ref{sec: mvt estimation of variance functions}, we detail the two stage estimation procedure for conditionally heteroscedastic measurement errors.
 Simulation studies comparing the proposed deconvolution methods to a naive method that ignores measurement errors are presented in Section \ref{sec: mvt simulation studies}.
 Section \ref{sec: mvt data analysis} presents an application of the proposed methodology in estimation of the joint consumption pattern of dietary intakes from contaminated 24 hour recalls in a nutritional epidemiologic study.
 Section \ref{sec: mvt discussion} includes a discussion.
 An unnumbered section concludes the article with a description of the Supplementary Materials.